nualagr/the-lord-of-the-rings-game/README.md

 ![alt text](documentation/readme-images/denethor.jpg "Denethor II")

 #### Icons
-Icons were used alongside the text within the site in order to help the user to understand the content at a glance.
+Icons were used as buttons on the main game page in order to help the user to understand the buttons' functions at a glance.
 They were taken from [Font Awesome](https://fontawesome.com/) and chosen to be self explanatory, for example the image of a house was chosen for the Home button.